Public Defence: Muhammad Adeel Riaz

 Supervisors

-• Principal supervisor: Associate Professor Marius Rohde Johannessen, University of South-Eastern Norway
+• Principal supervisors: Professor emeritus Per Egil Pedersen, University of South-Eastern Norway and associate professor Marius Rohde Johannessen, University of South-Eastern Norway

 • Co-supervisor: Professor Tor Helge Aas, University of Agder